Botanical Name: Anethum graveolens.

-For menstrual disorders the flavonoids in the essential oils of dill are believed to stimulate secretion of certain hormones which in turn help maintain proper menstrual cycles.
+For menstrual disorders, the flavonoids in the essential oils of dill are believed to stimulate secretion of certain hormones which in turn help maintain proper menstrual cycles.
+(8)

-Externally, extracts of the seeds were used to treat head lice and hemorrhoids.
-Furthermore, the essential oil is said to be a good remedy for earache.
+Also externally, extracts of the seeds were used to treat head lice and hemorrhoids.
+Furthermore, the essential oil is said to be a good remedy for an earache.
+(9)

 Dosage and Administration

-Since dill is so widely used and recognized as a spice or flavoring agent, it is best to use it as that.
+Since dill is so widely used and recognized as a spice or flavoring agent, it is best to use it like that.